sigapp-unp/sigapp-api-gateway/README.md

 ## ⚙️ Setup

-Please do not end SUPABASE_URL in '/'
+Please do not end SUPABASE_URL with a trailing '/'

 ```bash
 npm install